hyperledger/indy-plenum/docs/glossary.md

    Request: A message sent by the client to write to or query from the ledger.
 Each request has a field called `operation` which is the payload of the request.
 The `operation` contains a field `type` which indicates the intent of the request.

-   Request Digest: A sha256 hash of the serialised request data
+   Request Digest: A sha256 hash of the serialised request data.

+   Request ordering: Successful completion of consensus process over a request.

-   Transaction: A write request successfully processed (achieved consensus) by the pool.
+   Transaction: A write request successfully processed (ordered) by the pool.
 Each transaction has a field called `type` which indicates the intent of the transaction.

    Ledger: An ordered log of transactions.
 Each node hosts several ledgers which serve different purposes.
 Each ledger is uniquely identified by a ledger id.
 Each correct node hosts the same ledger as any other correct node.
 The ledger assigns each transaction a unique monotonically increasing positive integer called sequence number.